PhpGt/Dom/README.md

 Consider a page with a form, with an input element to enter your name.
 When the form is submitted, the page should greet you by your name.

-This is a simple example of how source HTML files can be treated as templates.This can easily be applied to more advanced template pages to provide dynamic content, without requiring non-standard techniques such as `{{curly braces}}` for placeholders, or `echo "<div>$content</div>"` horrible HTML construction from within PHP.
+This is a simple example of how source HTML files can be treated as templates.This can easily be applied to more advanced template pages to provide dynamic content, without requiring non-standard techniques such as `{{curly braces}}` for placeholders, or `echo '<div class='easy-mistake'>' . $content['opa'] . '</div>'` horrible HTML construction from within PHP.

 ### Source HTML: